pslobo/Quiver-Theme-Atom-One-Dark/README.md

 ## TODO

+- [x] !!Create syntax highligting for Ace Editor so that we have code cell to match the theme.
-1. Improve syntax highligting in the editor view for LaTEX and diagram cell.
+- [] Improve syntax highligting in the editor view for LaTEX and diagram cell.
 Colors still seem a little off;
-2. Work on Preview, Presentation and Export themes;
+- [] Work on Preview, Presentation and Export themes;
-3. !!Create syntax highligting for Ace Editor so that we have code cell to match the theme.